Current Graduate Students

 PGCE Humanism and Society, Alberto Hurtado University, Chile

-BA Journalism, University of Havana, Cuba
+B.A. in Journalism, University of Havana, Cuba

 Bio

-Diona Espinosa is a Research and Teaching Assistant and an ABD Ph.D. student at the University of Miami.
+Diona Espinosa is a Research and Teaching Assistant and a current graduate student at the University of Miami.
 Currently, she is one of the Institute for Advanced Study of the Americas (UMIA) Distinguished Fellows.
 Also, she has received the UGrow Fellowship in Digital Humanities and the Annual Digital Humanities Graduate Student Fellowship, among others honors and awards.
 Espinosa has been a speaker in conferences for the Latin American Studies Association Conference, the Graduate Student Cuban Studies Symposium at Harvard University, Florida Atlantic University, Nova Southeastern University, Stony Brook University, University at Albany, and the Middle Atlantic Council of Latin American Studies, among other symposia and academic events and venues.
 Her research and teaching interests include Film studies, Performance Studies, Digital Humanities, Twentieth- and Twenty-First-Century Latin American Literature and Spanish.

 Recent Publications